Skip to main content

 What is chronic hives?

-Chronic spontaneous urticaria (CSU), also known as chronic hives with no known external trigger, is a condition characterized by hives, swelling or both for more than 6 weeks.
+Chronic spontaneous urticaria (CSU), also known as chronic hives with no known external trigger, is a condition characterized by hives, swelling, or both for more than 6 weeks.

 Actor portrayals.